The Falls Church Anglican

-The Falls Church Anglican is an Anglican parish in the Falls Church section of Fairfax County, Virginia, near Washington, D.C.
+The Falls Church Anglican is an Anglican parish church in the United States in the Falls Church section of Fairfax County, Virginia, near Washington, D.C.
 In 2006, the congregation of the Falls Church divided over the question of whether to leave the Episcopal Church, effectively creating two congregations: the Falls Church Anglican and the Falls Church.

-Following years of conflict within the Episcopal Church over issues surrounding Biblical authority and interpretation (including issues such as human sexuality, the role of men and women in ordained ministry, and liturgical reform) several congregations within the Episcopal Church concluded that the only way for them to remain faithful to their views was to "walk apart" from the Episcopal Church, yet remain in communion with other Anglican churches.
+Following years of conflict within the Episcopal Church over issues surrounding Biblical authority and interpretation (including issues such as human sexuality, the role of men and women in ordained ministry, and liturgical reform) a number of congregations within the Episcopal Church concluded that the only way for them to remain faithful to their views was to "walk apart" from the Episcopal Church, yet remain in communion with other Anglican churches.
 The Falls Church was one of these congregations.
-In December 2006, a substantial majority of the congregation of the Falls Church voted to disaffiliate from the Episcopal Church in the United States of America and join the Convocation of Anglicans in North America, a missionary effort headed by Martyn Minns, former Rector of Truro Church, and sponsored by the Church of Nigeria, a member of Anglican Church in North America.
+In December 2006, a substantial majority of the congregation of the Falls Church voted to disaffiliate from the Episcopal Church in the United States of America and join the Convocation of Anglicans in North America, a missionary effort headed by Martyn Minns, former rector of Truro Church, and sponsored by the Church of Nigeria, a member of Anglican Church in North America.
 In 2013, the Falls Church Anglican affiliated directly with the Anglican Church in North America.